Graphical User Interface#

 as a single 2D frame without a slider.

-Load the poses dataset#
+Load the tracked dataset#

 On the right-hand side of the window you should see

-an expanded Load poses
+an expanded Load tracked data

 menu.
-To load pose data in napari:
+To load tracked data in napari:

 source software

-from the dropdown menu.Set the
+dropdown menu.Set the

 fps

-(frames per second) of the video the pose data refers to.
+(frames per second) of the video the data refers to.
 Note this will only affect the units of the time variable shown when hovering over a keypoint.
 If thefps

 Click